oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-spatial-apex/add-spatial-apex.md

             else
                 result := result || ' - NO FLY ZONE';
             end if;
-            --End of added code for urban area check
+            /* End of added code for urban area check */

         else
           result := result || 'Address not found';